Flexx-R-D/Flexx-FE-Test-Assignment/README.md

 - Responsive design for various screen sizes

 Refer to this image when implementing the Flexx-Table to ensure the final result matches the desired appearance and functionality.

+## Submission:
+Development is done in a feature branch created by you.
+Then, create a Pull Requst containing your changes.